hymjay0/gemini-cli/ENTERPRISE_ADAPTATION.md

 - Confirm your model name is valid for your enterprise setup

 ### **Authentication Errors**
-- Verify your API key is valid
+- Verify your access token is valid (if using GOOGLE_ACCESS_TOKEN)
+- Check that your SSO server is accessible and credentials are correct (if using SSO)
 - Check that your enterprise proxy is configured to handle authentication
 - Ensure the project ID and location match your Vertex AI setup
 - Confirm your model is available in your enterprise environment